BellowingMeadows/BellowingMeadows/testing.md

 ### *6. I want anyone who visits the site to have a positive emotional response to the layout of the site and branding, in order to make a lasting impression that sets us apart from other new bands.*

 I am aware that what constitutes a positive emotional response is subjective depending on who is being asked.
-However, I have designed the website with the core principals of user experience design at the forefront, and thus have created a minimalist and intuitive layout whereby users can easily navigate to reach their end destination.
+However, I have designed the website with the core principles of user experience design at the forefront, and thus have created a minimalist and intuitive layout whereby users can easily navigate to reach their end destination.

 The layout and colour scheme has been kept consistent and positive emotional triggers come in the form of the elegant animations on each page which should mask loading times on most devices.
 General feedback on the whole has also been very positive about the user interface, which fills me with confidence that users of my site will want to come back.